kenny-vo/b2bmarketplace/README.md

 Request(s) - a request for tender a Customer makes in relation to a need

-Reponse(s) - a tender by a Vendor in response to a particular request
+Response(s) - a tender by a Vendor in response to a particular request

 ## MVP
 * Home page with scrollable view of active listings
 * User authentication and account management
 * Create requests with form validation
-* Database with requests
+* Database filtering

-## Future Goals
-* Response form for Vendors to Customers
+* Contact from vendor to customer
-* Side by side comparison of Vendor responses
-* Database view of Vendors with filtering
-* Review and rating system for both sides
-* Active RFPs vs completed ones

 ## User Stories
 * Users can view all requests in a real time reel from the home page
 * Customers can create a new account
 * Customers can create a Request through a form